 If you hold your shares in street name through a brokerage account and you do not submit instructions to your Broker about how your shares are to be voted, one of two things can happen depending on the type of proposal.
 If the proposal involves a "routine" matter, then the rules of the New York Stock Exchange provide Brokers discretionary power to vote your shares even if you do not provide instructions.
 "Routine" matters include proposals to ratify the appointment of the independent registered public accounting firm, provide advisory approval of an amendment to our Articles of Incorporation to implement a reverse stock split, and approve a proposal to authorize an adjournment of the Annual Meeting to solicit additional proxies for Proposal Four.
 If, however, the proposal involves a "non-routine" matter, such as the proposals to elect directors and vote on executive compensation, then Brokers are not permitted to vote your shares without instruction from you.
-If you do not submit voting instructions to your Broker and your Broker exercises its discretion to vote your shares on Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2020, Proposal Four to approve a reverse stock split of our issued and outstanding common stock and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, or Proposal Five to authorize an adjournment of the Annual Meeting to solicit additional proxies for Proposal Four, your shares will constitute broker "non-votes" on each of the other proposals at the Annual Meeting.
+If you do not submit voting instructions to your Broker and your Broker exercises its discretion to vote your shares on Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2020, Proposal Four to approve a reverse stock split of our issued and outstanding common stock and reduce the number of authorized shares of our common stock by the same proportion as the ratio of our reverse stock split, or Proposal Five to authorize an adjournment of the Annual Meeting.
 Therefore, it is important that you provide instructions to your Broker if your shares are held by a Broker so that your votes with respect to election of directors and Say-on-Pay are counted.